 In 1978 the Pacific & Asia Christian University (PACU) was founded in Kona, Hawaii.
-PACU was founded to train students as Gospel messengers in all the foundational areas of society (referred to as “mind molders”) worldwide.
-A development guide was written to create seven colleges and several multi-disciplinary centers that would educate and train students in these subject areas.
+PACU was founded to train students as Gospel messengers in all the foundational areas of society (referred to as “mind moulders”) worldwide.
+A development guide was written to create seven faculties and several multi-disciplinary centres that would educate and train students in these subject areas.
 A master plan for the campus was prepared by a team of planners and architects who carefully considered the best environment for implementing the founding principles of the University.

 Schools were developed rapidly in many nations and on six continents.
 Many of these schools were linked with PACU.
 However, the regional and local names no longer reflected the worldwide scope and unity of the various higher education activities.
 The Board of Regents unanimously adopted the new name, University of the Nations (U of N), at their meeting in 1988.
 The name change took place officially on June 2, 1989.